Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 - Encryption through AWS KMS

-- Implement any authentication scheme
+- Implement authentication and authorization

-- Advanced threat detection
+- Custom threat detection

 - Rate limiting and abuse prevention